therealtimex/aci/aipolabs/cli/README.md

 <details>
   <summary>Create Random API Key</summary>

-  This command will create an api key for random user and project and agent.
+  - Create an api key for random user and project and agent.
   Set the --visibility-access to private if you want to test with private apps and functions.

   ```bash
   python -m aipolabs.cli.aipolabs create-random-api-key --visibility-access public
   ```